nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     Intensity: 4 sets of 0.5 minutes
     Burnt Cal: 5
-Will you be doing this workout? type y for yes to add all 4 to your exercise list. or you can type in the index of the exercises you want added to you exercise list (separated by a space).
+Will you be doing this workout?
+Type 'y' to add all 4 to your exercise list, or you can type in the index of the exercises you want added to you exercise list (separated by a space).
-Any other key will be taken as a no.
+Any other input will be taken as a no.
 ```

 or if you key in `recommend upperbody`, the expected output is as follows: